sanand0/til/til.md

 ## Oct 2025

+- 19 Oct 2025. ⭐ Memory can be code.
+Agent memory is anything it choose to persist.
+Agents can write code on the fly to automate tasks, save them, and serve the code on the next request, potentially modifying the code as required.
+This is like the conscious mind saving a habit for the subconscious to execute fast.
+- 19 Oct 2025.
+Finally: Microsoft Office has an agent mode that lets you talk to it and do stuff.
+[The Verge](https://www.theverge.com/news/787076/microsoft-office-agent-mode-office-agent-anthropic-models)
+- 18 Oct 2025. "... most engineers don’t have public commits.
+Senior engineers at large tech companies don’t work on open-source projects for the most part."
+[Why AI Can't Do Hiring](https://interviewing.io/blog/why-ai-cant-do-hiring)
+- 18 Oct 2025.
+Cloudflare's [Sandbox](https://sandbox.cloudflare.com/) feature in their Workers looks impressive.
+It supports streaming, web access to the container, and long-running processes.
+So we can spawn off a task and have it run a server (at least for a while) or a scraper.
+- 14 Oct 2025.
+The [`<output>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/output) element has a `for=` attribute indicating which `<input>` elements it is linked to and a `form=` attribute indicating which form it belongs to.
+This [works well with screen readers](https://denodell.com/blog/html-best-kept-secret-output-tag).
+A good reason to use it more.
+[Examples](https://rud.is/drop/output.html).
+- 13 Oct 2025. `sudo apt install moreutils` installs a set of useful packages:
+  1. **chronic**.
+Runs a command quietly (suppressing output) unless it fails — good for cron jobs where you only want noise on errors. `chronic backup.sh`
+  2. **combine**.
+Combines lines from two input streams/files using boolean operations (AND, OR, XOR). `combine AND fileA fileB`
+  3. **errno**.
+Look up symbolic names, numeric codes, and descriptions for standard errno values. `errno -l; errno ENOENT; errno 2`
+  4. **ifdata**.
+Query network interface properties (IP, byte counts, errors) in a script-friendly format. `ifdata -sip eth0; ifdata -bops eth0`
+  5. **ifne**.
+Run a command only if stdin is not empty, passing the input through. `find . -name core | ifne mail -s "Core files found" admin`
+  6. **isutf8**.
+Check whether a file or stdin is valid UTF-8. `isutf8 somefile.txt`
+  7. **lckdo**.
+Run a command while holding an exclusive lock to prevent concurrent runs. `lckdo /var/run/mylockfile.cmd myscript.sh`
+  8. **mispipe**.
+Pipe two commands, but return the exit status of the first one (useful in pipelines). `cmd1 mispipe cmd2`
+  9. **parallel**.
+Run multiple commands in parallel, reading them from stdin or arguments. `parallel < jobs.txt`
+  10. **pee**.
+Like `tee`, but sends stdin to multiple commands in parallel. `echo "foo" | pee cmd1 cmd2`
+  11. ⭐ **sponge**.
+Soak up all input before writing to output — enables in-place edits safely. `sort file | sponge file`
+  12. ⭐ **ts**.
+Prefix each input line with a timestamp. `tail -f logfile | ts`
+  13. **vidir**.
+Edit a directory listing in your editor to rename, move, or delete files in bulk. `vidir ~/myfolder`
+  14. **vipe**.
+Insert a text editor into a pipeline to manually edit streamed input before output. `cat file | vipe | wc -l`
+  15. **zrun**.
+Transparently decompress compressed files before passing them to a command. `zrun cat file.gz`
+- 13 Oct 2025.
+Despite 20 years of SVG experience, I learnt new things from [A Friendly Introduction to SVG](https://www.joshwcomeau.com/svg/friendly-introduction-to-svg/) and [A Friendly Introduction to Paths](https://www.joshwcomeau.com/svg/interactive-guide-to-paths/)
+  - Setting a `<rect>` width/height or a `<circle>` radius to zero _removes_ the element instead of drawing a point.
+  - There's no option to draw the stroke on the inside or outside of a shape/path.
+Only the center.
+  - You can override a path's `pathLength` attribute to create a new internal scale for its length.
+It's unclear where I can use this.
+  - `<path>` arcs have this syntax: `A [rx],[ry] [rotation] [large-arc-flag] [sweep-flag] [end-x],[end-y]`.
+SVG first fits an ellipse to these parameters and then draws the arc.
+    - If `rx` and `ry` of an arc is too small to connect the points, the SVG spec scales up `rx` and `ry`.
+    - `[large-arc-flag]=1` literally uses the larger arc of the fitting ellipse.
+This is less common.
+    - `[sweep-flag]=1` its the ellipse to make the connecting arc go clockwise. `0` is anti-clockwise.
+    - `[rotation]` is rarely used because we usually draw arcs and _then_ rotate them.
+  - `stroke-linejoin` automatically flips from `miter` (sharp) to `bevel` (cut) if the sharp edge protrudes too long (e.g. small angles).
+Increasing `stroke-miterlimit` increases the cutoff (default: 4)
+- 13 Oct 2025. ⭐ Always include a thoughtful gallery of examples with tools / libraries.
+This does more than showing what a tool can do.
+  - It's use-case / domain transfer: showing **what** it's useful for in real life - opening ideas, suggesting workflows.
+  - It's style transfer: showing **how** to use it.
+- 12 Oct 2025.
+Recent open source package hack methods seem to work more because of people/process than systems ([Filippo](https://words.filippo.io/compromise-survey/)):
+  1. Phishing the author
+  2. Pull requests running unsafe code in CI
+  3. Taking over expired domain / user ID
+  4. Stealing long-lived tokens
+- 12 Oct 2025. `uv run --python 3.14 --isolated --with-editable '.[test]' pytest` runs pytest on a local project with a specific Python version.
+[Simon Willison](https://til.simonwillison.net/python/uv-tests)
 - 07 Oct 2025.
 The VPN industry is a consolidating oligopoly that doesn't offer much security and biases towards affiliates.
 [Who Owns Express VPN, Nord, Surfshark?](https://windscribe.com/blog/the-vpn-relationship-map/)
 - 06 Oct 2025. [`npx -y emoj`](https://github.com/sindresorhus/emoj) lets you type text and pick a relevant emoji.
 - 06 Oct 2025.
 Many people who shifted away from conflict aversion did so by systematizing it.
 [ChatGPT](https://chatgpt.com/share/68e3d40e-97e8-800c-b6c0-e34f4059b147)